OpenEvalProject/evals/manuscripts/elife-40164/v2/manuscript.md

 For co-immunoprecipitation experiments (CoIP), cell pellets where thawed on ice, resuspended to 1 ml/10 cm plate of cell lysis buffer (5 mM PIPES pH 8.0, 85 mM KCl, 0.5% NP-40 and protease inhibitors), and incubated on ice for 10 min.
 Nuclei were pelleted in a tabletop centrifuge at 4°C, at 4000 rpm for 10 min, and resuspended to 0.5 ml/10 cm plate of low salt lysis buffer either with or without benzonase (600 U/ml) and rocked for 4 hr at 4°C. After the 4-hr-incubation, the salt concentration was adjusted to 0.2M NaCl final and the lysates were incubated for another 30 min at 4°C. Lysates were then cleared by centrifugation at maximum speed at 4°C and the supernatants quantified by Bradford.
 In a typical CoIP experiment, 1 mg of proteins was diluted in 1 ml of CoIP buffer (0.2 M NaCl, 25 mM HEPES pH 7.5, 1 mM MgCl2, 0.2 mM EDTA, 0.5% NP-40 and protease inhibitors) and pre-cleared for 2 hr at 4°C with protein-G sepharose beads (GE Healthcare Life Sciences) before overnight immunoprecipitation with 4 mg of either normal serum IgGs or specific antibodies as listed above.
 Some pre-cleared lysate was kept at 4°C overnight as input.
 Protein-G-sepharose beads precleared overnight in CoIP buffer with 0.5% BSA were then added to the samples and incubated at 4°C for 2 hr.
 Beads were pelleted and all the CoIP supernatant was removed and saved for phenol-chloroform extraction of DNA.
 The beads were then washed extensively with CoIP buffer, and the proteins were eluted from the beads by boiling for 5 min in 2X SDS-loading buffer and analyzed by SDS-PAGE and western blot.

-## Estimate of cohesin dimer-to-monomer ratio from CoIP experiments
+### Estimate of cohesin dimer-to-monomer ratio from CoIP experiments

 Assuming that a dimeric state is responsible for the observed protein-based cohesin self-interaction, we calculated the percentage of cohesin molecules forming dimers from our CoIP experiments in the clonal cell line B4.
 In these cells, one allele of Rad21 is tagged with Halo-V5 and the other with SNAP-3xFLAG, and the two proteins are expressed at virtually identical levels (Figure 2C).
 We also assumed that V5:V5 and FLAG:FLAG dimers are formed with the same likelihood of V5:FLAG dimers, the latter being the only ones that our assay probes for.
 Since we observed no difference when treating with benzonase, we averaged all western blot results from both the V5 and the FLAG reciprocal pull-downs (Figure 2E and F).
+We used the ImageJ ‘Analyze Gels’ function (Schindelin et al., 2012) to measure pull-down and input (IN) band intensities (I) and used those numbers to calculate IP and CoIP efficiencies (%) as follows:

+$$
+%IP=\frac{0.015I_{IP}}{0.1I_{IN}}
+$$

+$$
+%CoIP=\frac{0.015I_{CoIP}}{0.9I_{IN}}
+$$

-We used the ImageJ ‘Analyze Gels’ function (Schindelin et al., 2012) to measure pull-down and input (IN) band intensities (I) and used those numbers to calculate IP and CoIP efficiencies (%) as follows:%IP=0.015IIP0.1IIN%CoIP=0.015ICoIP0.9IINwith 0.015 being the percent of input loaded onto gel as a reference and 0.1 or 0.9 the amount of the pull-down material loaded onto gel to quantify the IP or CoIP efficiency, respectively.
+with 0.015 being the percent of input loaded onto gel as a reference and 0.1 or 0.9 the amount of the pull-down material loaded onto gel to quantify the IP or CoIP efficiency, respectively.

 Within the assumed scenario, we will use the V5 pull-down of Figure 2E to illustrate our calculations.
 The V5 antibody immunoprecipitates Rad21 V5 monomers (MV5), V5:V5 dimers (DV5), and V5:FLAG dimers (DV5-FLAG).
 The %IP (i.e. the fraction of all V5 molecules that are pulled down) is thus the sum of the three terms: